 The AO VoD link will be used by the AO STB only for interactive communication between the AO STB and the AO back-end systems.

-The IP path requires the WHS broadband reference setup, as described in the ROBB Architecture, ROTV and AIDTV Architecture and IP Interconnect documents (References 7 and 8).
+The IP path requires the Wyre WHS broadband reference setup, as described in the ROBB Architecture, ROTV and AIDTV Architecture and IP Interconnect documents (References 7 and 8).

 AO VoD Service Proxy

-The AO VSP (VoD Service Proxy) is located in AO-Backend and communicates to the -VoD subsystem on behalf of the AO STB´s.
+The AO VSP (VoD Service Proxy) is located in AO-Backend and communicates to the Wyre-VoD subsystem on behalf of the AO STB´s.
 VSP acts as an aggregation proxy on behalf of all AO STB´s, aggregating all requests from AO STB customers engaging in the ordering of a VoD movie.
-It sends STB-ID, VoD Asset-ID and other data to the VDM-AO in -VoD subsystem and receives, upon successful authorization, CDN parameters from there.
+It sends STB-ID, VoD Asset-ID and other data to the Wyre VDM-AO in Wyre-VoD subsystem and receives, upon successful authorization, CDN parameters from there.
 Furthermore it performs the role of main interface function to the AO CRM systems.

 VDM-VSP Protocol definition

 During the “Buy VoD Asset” process, Asset (STB-ID, asset-ID) request and grant are exchanged between AO VSP and AO STB, serving as identifiers of a particular asset by a particular AO STB.
-The AO VSP interacts as a proxy with the VoD systems.
+The AO VSP interacts as a proxy with the Wyre VoD systems.

 If the request is accepted, the VDM will return a URL to the AO VSP.
 The AO VSP can then send this URL to the AO STB which can use this URL to request the video asset.
 The URL will contain the appropriate token.